 - Bachelor of Science in Architecture, University of Michigan, 1994-1998

-Kathy Williams has sixteen years of professional experience, having spent the last six at Johnson Favaro after joning the firm in 2011.
+Kathy Williams has sixteen years of professional experience, having spent the last seven at Johnson Favaro after joning the firm in 2011.
 She was co-project manager on the Beverly Hills Library renovation project which opened in 2012, and additionally worked on the Manhattan Beach Library, completed in 2015.
-Kathy is currently the project manager on the Early Education and Elementary School project.
+Kathy is currently the project manager on the UCLA Continued Education Program headquarters projects.
 Kathy's responsibilities include all aspects of a project, from initial site visits through permitting and construction, including client/construction meetings and presentations, researching and writing specifications, detailing and plan check/planning/public agency submittals.
 A selection of Kathy's experience includes LAUSD Master Plans for Markham Middle School; JF Kennedy High School; Frost Middle School; Porter Middle School; Old South Gate School, Los Angeles, CA; and extensive work on the Center for Early Education.

 Ingrid Dennert, Senior Design Associate